ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * For secrets a read-only text field indicates whether a value is currently set, whereas to provide a new value you check **Update**.
 When providing a new value you can also toggle the display of the typed characters.

 Certain properties may actually be non-editable.
-Such properties can only be managed by your community administrator.
+Such properties can only be managed by you or a community administrator.

 .. note::
   Required properties are marked with an asterisk.
 It is is not mandatory to fill these in when providing the system's